opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

     :param node: The written node

-    :param embed: If the written node is a collection and this parameter is not zero, no extra level of hiararchy is created.
+    :param embed: If the written node is a collection and this parameter is not zero, no extra level of hierarchy is created.
 Instead, all the elements of  ``node``  are written into the currently written structure.
 Of course, map elements can only be embedded into another map, and sequence elements can only be embedded into another sequence.

 The function writes a copy of a file node to file storage.
 Possible applications of the function are merging several file storages into one and conversion between XML and YAML formats.